ncarlier/feedpushr/README.md

 You can find some external plugins (such as for Twitter) into this [directory](./contrib).

-## Agent
+## Launcher

-Feedpushr can be started in "desktop mode" thanks to an agent.
-The purpose of `feedpushr-agent` is to start the daemon and add an icon to your taskbar.
+Feedpushr can be started in "desktop mode" thanks to a launcher.
+The purpose of `feedpushr-launcher` is to start the daemon and add an icon to your taskbar.
 This icon allows you to control the daemon and quickly access the user interface.

 ## User Interface